delawaremathguy/ShoppingList/README.md

 * Core Data now automatically generates an extension of a Core Data class to be Identifiable, if the data model has an id field (mine has type UUID, but maybe other Hashable types apply as well).
 So adding my own conformance of Shopping Item and Location to Identifiable is no longer needed.
 However, XCode will generate a duplicate conformance error, not on my adding conformance, but *primarily on its own generated file*, which was a little confusing at first.
 * GroupedListStyle now puts a section header in .uppercase by default, but you can override that by using .textcase(.none) so the header displays the title exactly as you want.
+* Tapping on a List item in iOS with a NavigationLink is "selected" as it was in iOS 13, but upon return, unlike iOS 13, the list item remains hilighted as "selected."
+I will have to research the problem -- in UIKit, it was simply a tableView.deselectRow(at: animated:) call.
 * Things otherwise look good, and even the "deletion issue" that I worked on so much and (*I think*) eliminated in XCode 11.6 does not pop up (*so far*) in the new XCode 12 beta 5.  i have extensive comments in the code about handling this (*see ShoppingItemRowData.swift*).

 At some point, however,   I will stop working on this project.